loftytopping/PyBox/README.md

 Contributions to PyBox are more than welcome.
 Box-models of aerosol systems can rely on many different process representations.
 It is thus difficult to define a 'standard' full complexity model.
 There are many developments planned for PyBox, which you can follow from a scientific perspective in the project wiki.
 I am therefore very happy to discuss ideas for improvement and how to add/remove features.
 There are two key rules to follow:

  - Any addition must include appropriate unit tests
- - Any addition must include a link to a peer-reviewed paper before it is accepted into the public branch
+ - Any addition from a scientific process perspective must include a link to a peer-reviewed paper before it is accepted into the public branch

 Please use the issue tracker at https://github.com/loftytopping/PyBox/issues if you want to notify me of an issue or need support.
 If you want to contribute, please either create an issue or make a pull request.